1055 Willeo Road

 Director of Technology

-ur faculty inspire, guide, and mentor students every day.
-We have more than 80 teachers at High Meadows School, 70% of whom hold a master’s or other advanced degree.
+Our faculty inspire, guide, and mentor students every day.
+We have 50 teachers at High Meadows School, 70% of whom hold a master’s or other advanced degree.
 Their commitment to exceptional academic preparation and individualized learning through engagement and connection is unparalleled.
 Every one of them models lifelong learning for students, frequently collaborating with colleagues on project-based initiatives to enrich our teaching methods.

-Our unique teaching model places two lead teachers in every class from pre-k through fifth grade.
+Our unique teaching model places two lead teachers in most classes from pre-k through fifth grade.
 Our Middle Years teachers are subject matter experts who teach specific courses to sixth, seventh, and eighth graders.
 Small class sizes allow students to develop relationships with a consistent group of teachers throughout these three pivotal learning years.

 High Meadows’ commitment to professional development for faculty touches on many areas of learning and education, often focused on studying different viewpoints and techniques to enhance our current programming.
 These experienced educators are regularly recognized at the national level for innovations in instruction and exceptional student outcomes.